chtzvt/CCDC/Documentation/Jump Host Configuration.md

 This configuration will globally disable SSH agent forwarding, which will reduce the likelihood of key compromise.

+Finally, you'll need to run `copy_keys.sh` to copy your jump host's public keys to each of your managed servers.
+Additionally, you'll want to run the generated `mount_sshfs.sh` script in order to connect each system's root filesystem mounts.

+### SSHFS Options

+Run the following:

+`echo "user_allow_other" | sudo tee -a /etc/fuse.conf`

 ### Google Authenticator

 After installing `libpam-google-authenticator`, run `google-authenticator` as the user to be exposed via SSH and follow the prompts accordingly: